 Faux Fur Vs Real Fur

-It is very difficult to differentiate between the Fake and Real after the technological advancements in the fabric world.
-But there are some tricks you can learn on how to differentiate between the two;
+The comparison of faux fur vs real fur is done a lot and it is challenging to differentiate between the two after the technological advancements in the fabric world.
+But there are some essential things and tricks you can learn on how to do it.

 1. The Tips